Samreay/Marz/README.md

-# ENGG4801 Thesis Project
+# ThesisZ Redshifting Program

-Thesis project for graduating software engineering for Samuel Hinton
+Thesis project for graduating software engineering for Samuel Hinton, for use in cosmological redshift surveys.

 # Redshifting Software

 This project aims to take spectra from the AAOmega spectrograph and redshift them via an online application.

+Intructions for use can be found in the application itself.

+Find the application at http://samreay.github.io/ThesisZ